FinoQ Executive Program

 Indian Institute of Quantitative Finance

-This is a short-term course that requires six months of study, which makes it attractive to students with strong quantitative skills who are willing to make a quick head start in the investment finance industry.
-The applied nature of the program implies the fact that there is great emphasis in it to impart the practical implementation skills and techniques that are actually used by practitioners in top financial institutions in the industry, so much so that almost sixty percent of the course time is devoted to teaching implementation skills along with rigorous theoretical discourse.
+CPFE is a short-term course that requires seven months of study for the core modules, which makes it attractive to students with strong quantitative skills who are willing to make a quick head start in the investment finance industry.
+The applied nature of the program implies the fact that there is great emphasis in it to impart the practical implementation skills and techniques that are actually used by practitioners in top financial institutions in the industry, so a considerable part of the course time is devoted to teaching implementation skills along with rigorous theoretical discourse.

 As an applied discipline, financial institutions look for the following skill sets in the candidates for positions in their Quant teams :